ImagicTheCat/Luaoop/README.md

 ## Inheritance

 Single and multiple inheritances are possibles, "static" variables and methods (all properties) will be overridden by each new definition of the child class.
 In case of multiple inheritance with methods/members with the same name, one will be taken arbitrarily.
-You can solve this issue by accessing directly to a specific parent method/member using the super access.
+You can solve this issue by accessing directly to a specific parent method/member using the namespace access.

-Inheritance is resolved dynamically, it means you can modify any class and the changes will be applied to already instantiated objects.
+Class inheritance is resolved dynamically, it means that the access to a Class property (through a safe access, the instance namespace or in a child class) is not cached, so changes will be directly applied.

+Instead, instance methods/properties are cached for each instance type when accessed the first time, this means that modifications of parent methods or direct parent properties will require a `class.propagate` for any instantiated type that should be affected by the changes. `class.propagate` is not about Class properties propagation, but instantiated type propagation, it will trigger an error when used for uninstantiated types.

 ```lua
 A = class("A")